-Cheryl Olson, CPA, CGMA is the Nonprofit Solutions Strategist for Clark Nuber, PS, providing operational, financial, systems, and governance advisory services.
+Cheryl Olson, CPA, CGMA is the Director, Solutions Strategist for Clark Nuber, PS, providing operational, financial, technology, and governance advisory services.
 Prior to joining Clark Nuber, she was Director, Council Financial Consulting at the Girl Scouts of the United States of America.
 For more than twenty years, she has dedicated her career to the not-for-profit sector in a variety of roles, serving as volunteer, consultant, assistant executive director, chief financial officer, auditor and tax accountant.
 Cheryl holds licenses in Oregon, Washington and New York.
 She frequently shares her knowledge as an advisor, writer, and presenter, and she is one of the AICPA Not-for-Profit Certificate Program instructors.
-Cheryl has previously served on the AICPA Not-for-Profit Financial Executive Forum planning team and the AICPA NFP Audit Committee Toolkit Task Force (1st and 2nd editions).
 Additionally, she is a member of the Oregon Society of CPAs Not-for-Profit Committee and previously served as both Committee and Conference Chair.
 Cheryl serves as a member of the Finance Committee for the Girl Scouts of Oregon and Southwest Washington.
-She graduated from the University of the Pacific with a bachelor’s degree in business and public administration, with a concentration in accounting, and is now President of the Alumni Club, Portland, OR Chapter.
+She graduated from the University of the Pacific with a bachelor’s degree in business and public administration, with a concentration in accounting, and is Past President of the Alumni Club, Portland, OR Chapter.

 Contact Cheryl Olson at email@example.com.